• Skip to main content

 Tweet

-by Steve Laube It all began in elementary school.
+In many ways, my life in books began in elementary school.
 I discovered our city’s public library with the help of my mom.
 I soon began walking there regularly after school.
 While there, in what seemed to be a massive building, I would explore the rows and rows of books.
 Plucking one off the shelf here and there and skimming pages.
-And one day discovered a complete section of books on medieval …
+One day, I discovered a complete section of books on medieval knights and their armor.
+Hours were spent pouring over those illustrations and reading all that could be found about medieval warfare.

 Sidebar